The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 It should be noted that regulations have been made under the European (Withdrawal) Act 2018 such that from the end of the Brexit implementation period (IP), SEs that are registered in the UK immediately before that day are to be converted into 'UK Societas’.
 No new UK Societas will be capable of registration from IP completion day.

 The term ‘unincorporated association’ is not defined in the tax legislation.
-It has been held that an unincorporated association is an organisation which has rules that identify in whom the control of it and its funds vest, and in which two or more p
+It has been held that an unincorporated association is an organisation which has rules that identify in

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.